UCL-RITS/clinician-carpentry-python/_episodes/02-starting-with-data.md

 ### Our Data

-For this course, we will be using aggregated data from the Critical Care Health Informatics Collaborative (CC-HIC), a UK research body that has aggregated data from thousands of critical care patients.
-The data we will use takes an anonymised sample from this cohort and is available from [here](https://github.com/datascibc/ClinicianCoders).
-For a full description of the data that exists inside CC-HIC see [here](https://github.com/ropensci/cleanEHR/wiki/Data-set-1.0)
+For this course, we will be using data from the [Critical Care Health Informatics Collaborative (CC-HIC)](https://github.com/CC-HIC), a UK research body that has aggregated data from thousands of critical care patients.
+The data we will use takes an anonymised sample from this cohort and is available in the **`data/`** directory.
+For a full description of the data that exists inside CC-HIC see [here](https://docs.ropensci.org/cleanEHR/articles/cchic_overview.html) and [here](https://github.com/ropensci/cleanEHR/wiki/Data-set-1.0).

 You are also encouraged to try out the following lessons with your own data after the course!

-This section will use the `synthetic_data_clean.csv` file available [here](https://github.com/datascibc/ClinicianCoders).
+This section will use the `synthetic_data_clean.csv` file.
 The data has been pre-prepared for us today, and will be presented as two “spreadsheets”.
 The dataset is stored as a `.csv` file: each row holds information for a single patient and the columns represent each variable.

 The first few rows of our first file look like this: